Jacinda Ardern says she’s lost all sense of taste and misses flavour of cheese rolls

 New Zealand prime minister Jacinda Ardern has said she’s lost her sense of taste after contracting Covid.

-Mr Ardern comments came during a virtual budget day breakfast session on Thursday with finance minister Grant Robertson.
+Mr Ardern comments came during a virtual Budget day breakfast session on Thursday with finance minister Grant Robertson.

 As a tradition on this day, Ms Ardern usually gifts minister Grant Robertson a tie and they eat cheese rolls for breakfast, something done remotely via Instagram livestream this time.

-The prime minister on Saturday announced she had tested positive for Covid and said she was disappointed to miss important political announcements over the coming week, including the release of the government’s annual budget.
+The prime minister on Saturday announced she had tested positive for Covid and said she was disappointed to miss important political announcements over the coming week, including the release of the government’s annual Budget.

 “I wasn’t going to let Covid get in the way of this tradition,” she said.